DHTMLX/docs-diagram/docs/api/data_collection/getnearid_method.md

 ### Description

-@short: looks for a nearest item relative to the specified one
+@short: Looks for a nearest item relative to the specified one

 ### Usage